BedTime2022/Macropad/README.md

 from api's.
 (like media playing, weather, gif's, etc.)

+- I will be updating the repo if any problems are found with either the design or the code used, also images from the product ensambled :3.

 THANKS a lot to hackclub and amd for creating blueprint check it out at https://blueprint.hackclub.com/. ^^